Raipur Rani

-Raipur Rani is a census town in Panchkula district in the Indian state of Haryana.
+Raipur Rani is a Town and Tehsil in Panchkula district in the Indian state of Haryana.
+It is one of three tehsils located in Panchkula District.
 It is located on the Panchkula city-Chandigarh-Nahan-Paonta Sahib-Dehradun highway 30 km east from the Chandigarh-Mohali-Panchkula urban cities combine.
 It is about 20 km from the Dera Bassi Industrial belt and 10 km from the Barwala industrial estate.
 Narayangarh in the Ambala District is the next large town in its proximity.

+Languages and Dialect Spoken

+The primary languages spoken in the town are Hindi and the Puadhi dialect of Haryanvi.

 History

-Raipur Rani was founded in 1420 by Rao Rai Singh who claimed to be one of the sons of Rana Har Rai singh who came from Ajmer, and was ruled till Indian Independence by his descendants who were titled Rao Sahib.
+Raipur Rani was founded in 1420 by Rao Rai Singh who claimed to be one of the sons of Rana Har Rai Singh who came from Ajmer, and was ruled until Indian Independence by his descendants who were titled Rao Sahib.